-This policy does not cover challenges to any decision made by LASER (which includes assessment/examination results).
-If you wish to challenge a LASER decision (including an assessment/examination result), please check whether your challenge is in scope of the LASER Appeals Policy and Procedures which can be found on the LASER web site: www.laser-awards.org.uk and if it is, then follow that policy.
+This policy does not cover appeals against a decision made by LASER which includes assessment/examination results.
+If you wish to make an appeal, please follow the LASER Appeals Policy and Procedures which can be found on the LASER web site: www.laser-awards.org.uk.